 As well as gaining muscle mass, the higher-protein group also lost significantly more body fat than the lower-protein group.
 In fact, fat was the sole contributor to the participants’ weight loss.

 The researchers proposed that, as well as being in a calorie-deficit, HIIT contributed to the increased fat loss seen in both groups, as studies have shown that 20 minutes of HIIT increases lipolysis (fat burning).
 However, they’re unsure why the higher-protein group lost more fat, as the groups’ calorie-intake was identical.

 The lower-protein group at least didn’t lose any muscle mass, which is normally a consequence of just cutting calories and not working out at all.

-Thomas and his team say they’d expect to see similar results to this study in women, and they hope to conduct a similar study soon with a female group, too.
+Thomas and his team say they’d expect to see similar results to this study in women, and they hope to conduct another study with a female group.1

 What do these results mean for muscle gain and fat loss?